 The No. 24 London Bus Route

 The route starts in South End Green at the junction of South End Road and Pond Street.
 It's a short walk from Hampstead Heath Station on the London Overground.
+While there, have a walk on Hampstead Heath, visit 2 Willow Road (the former home of architect Ernö Goldfinger) or stop for a pub lunch at The Roebuck, which has a lovely pub garden.

 The no.24 bus is a new Routemaster bus.
 The buses are fully accessible and have three entrances so boarding and alighting are quick and efficient.